sahara101/Movie-Roulette/README.md

 # First Use
 ## Get the Apple TV ID

-First start the docker without adding an ID since you do not have it yet.
+First start the container without adding an ID since you do not have it yet.

 ```
 docker exec -ti random-plex-movie /bin/sh